 Nestle S.A.
 (Pink Sheets/NSRGF) warned that 2012 would be a difficult year, as its U.S. and European businesses remain challenging.
 The company has experienced higher commodity prices, which impacted their business by 10%-11%, but partially offset this by raising prices.

 PACCAR Inc. (NASDAQ/PCAR), also an S&P 500 company, is the second-largest maker of large trucks in North America.
 The company is viewed as an economic indicator.
-If large truck … Read More
+If large truck demand is … Read More

 Readers of Profit Confidential have made their voices heard on the topic of rapid inflation.
 In our recent survey, over 2,000 of our readers said they believe we are experiencing rapid inflation closer to 10%, while the official government Consumer Price Index (CPI) states that inflation is at 2.9%.